 Jennifer Kelly Hoskins (b.
 1993) creates mixed media work focused on the physicality of remembrance.
-Hoskins studied art and worked as a curator in Italy at Florence University of the Arts in 2014 and received a Bachelor's degree in Art Studio from the University of South Carolina.
-While in Italy, her work, Volterra, was both published and shown in the group exhibition "Instudio" at the venue Ganzo.
-Hoskins has since exhibited across the U.S. at the Marietta Cobb Museum of Art, Freeport Art Museum, City of Brea Art Gallery, South Carolina State Museum, North Charleston City Gallery, and the Masur Museum of Art.
-Hoskins was recently an artist in residence at Azule in Hotsprings, North Carolina, Atelier de la Rose in Montcabrier, France, and Vermont Studio Center.
+Hoskins studied art and worked as a curator in Italy at Florence University of the Arts and received a Bachelor's degree in Art Studio from the University of South Carolina.
+Hoskins has exhibited internationally and extensively across the U.S. Her work has most recently been shown at the Marietta Cobb Museum of Art, City of Brea Art Gallery, Freeport Art Museum, South Carolina State Museum, North Charleston City Gallery, and the Masur Museum of Art.
+Hoskins was recently an artist in residence at Azule in Hotsprings, North Carolina, Atelier de la Rose in Montcabrier, France, and Vermont Studio Center in Johnson, Vermont.

 Growing up as an introspective child observing social situations, more than starring in them, I became deeply curious about intrapersonal relationships and the implications of personal identity.
 My work examines identity and relationships by looking into people’s pasts through symbols.
 The objects being held embody nostalgia for the individuals holding them.
 Through layering, building textures, scraping, scratching, and blending the drawings were developed in detail to replicate the vividness of memory that invisibly ties us to our former selves.
 I believe our former selves are carried within us, continually influencing our lives.
 When certain parts of the past go unresolved, they become potential blocks in making connections with others, which is problematic.
 Brené Brown explained the importance of connection saying, “We are hardwired to connect with others, it’s what gives purpose and meaning to our lives, and without it there is suffering” (8).
 My goal is to give others a platform to share, connect with others, and achieve peace with the past.
 The vulnerability shown by those represented in the work allows for strong and meaningful connections to be made between viewers and the figures.